kalagotla/lptlib/README.md

 # project-arrakis

-python based particle tracking algorithms for CFD data
+Python based particle tracking algorithms for CFD data

 A highly parallelized set of Lagrangian particle tracking (LPT) algorithms based on Python to post-process steady and unsteady CFD data.
 An advanced programming interface (API) is developed for uncertainty quantification of optical velocimetry data.